 Allergan® and its design are trademarks of Allergan, Inc.

 Kybella® (kye be lah)

 Kybella is a prescription medicine used in adults to improve the appearance and profile of moderate to severe fat below the chin (submental fat), also called “double chin.”

-It is not known if Kybella is safe and effective in children less than 18 years of age.
+It is not known if Kybella is safe and effective in children under 18 years of age.

-It is not known if Kybella is safe and effective for use outside of the submental area.
+It is not known if Kybella is safe and effective for the treatment of fat outside of the submental area.